rich-murphey/wasm-hostcall-example/README.md

   serialize it and pass the offset and length of the serialized copy instead.
 Fields can be String, Vec and other dynamic sized types.

-There are trade-offs.
+There are certain trade-offs.
 * Serialization verifies the struct's field types.
-* Directly passing 'Copy' structs does not, but is faster.
+* Directly passing 'Copy' structs does not, and is faster.
-* In both examples here, the size of the struct is verified.
+In both examples here, the size of the struct is verified.

 ## Prerequisites